 01. 1st requirements

-This portion of the program allows a grower to openly and confidentially discuss their compliance issues or concerns with a compliance attorney, on their farm site.
+This portion of the program allows a grower to openly and confidentially discuss their compliance issues or concerns about their farm site.
 Each farm seems to have their own questions and concerns and this is a comfortable format to frankly discuss and ask any questions the grower has.
-A dollar spent in compliance is worth ten dollars spent in a defense. .

 There is a thorough review of the record keeping system of your Clean Green operation.
-The inspection will involve mock recall and trace-back exercises that will prove the facility’s ability to keep track of Clean Green cannabis and protect it from contamination.
-Your facility will know whether or not it has passed inspection 2-4 weeks after the on-site inspection.
+Inputs and growing procedures are reviewed and confirmed that they meet the program requirements.
 The certification is valid for one year from the date your certificate was issued.

 02. 2nd requirements